Gary Shapiro: CES 2021 will have 1,000 virtual exhibits, 150,000 visitors, and 100 programming hours

 Shapiro: If you count litigation, every day there’s news about a new company being sued by the government.
 A lot of our crown jewel companies.
 It’s catnip to the European regulators and others who want to hurt U.S. companies.
 A lot of U.S. employees, stockholders, pension funds rely on these companies.
 They’re keeping the stock market aloft.
 It seems like a peculiar strategy, to attack our best companies through these vague laws.
 And to go back with a subpoena request like the FTC has, going back years with these broad requests that cripple companies — look what happened to Microsoft when that happened years ago.
 They stood still for several years.
 It’s not a good idea.

 Section 230 is obviously top of mind.
 Facebook and Google, the neighborhood companies, the ratings companies, all these things we rely on as consumers to figure out where we should eat, what places we should stay in — so many things are connected with that.
 Policymakers are divorced from reality on this one, frankly.
 Republicans and Democrats are angry at a few companies because they think they’re being mistreated, but they’re oblivious to the fact that most Americans are very happy writing comments and things like that.
 Companies have done an amazing job — like Facebook.
-To have the State Department evaluating every country and their politics, whether their political ads are accurate or not — it’s just impossible, what they’re demanding.
-And it obviously has Constitutional ramifications that are absolutely huge.
+To have the State Department evaluating every [political ad placed on a company’s social platform] and their politics, whether their political ads are accurate or not — it’s just impossible, what they’re demanding.
+And it obviously has constitutional ramifications that are absolutely huge.

 VentureBeatVentureBeat's mission is to be a digital townsquare for technical decision makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: